oaglazunova/HDT-agentic-interop/README.md

-# Interoperable and Modular HDT System Prototype
+# HDT Prototype with Agentic Interoperability

 This project provides a prototype of an interoperable and modular **Human Digital Twins (HDT)** system architecture.